alexdon256/CinemaSearch/PROJECT_STRUCTURE.md

 Daily background job that:
 - Runs at 06:00 AM via systemd timer
 - Refreshes data for all cities
-- Uses AI agents to scrape fresh showtimes
+- Uses AI agents to scrape fresh showtimes (incremental scraping)
+- Merges new data with existing movies/theaters
-- Updates MongoDB with new data
+- Updates MongoDB with new data while preserving existing records

 ## Environment Variables